Whimsy Stick

 Sprint-and-cut movement pattern

 Direction changes, pauses, and acceleration bursts force the dog to track, predict, and adjust in real time.
-This cognitive load is a significant part of how to tire out a high energy dog — the mental effort of tracking an unpredictable target depletes energy as much as the physical running.
-This is high-intensity interval exercise — it produces genuine physical fatigue in a fraction of the time that steady-state walking does.
+This cognitive load is significant.
+The mental effort of tracking an unpredictable target depletes energy as much as the physical running.
+This is high-intensity interval exercise that produces genuine physical fatigue in a fraction of the time that steady-state walking does.

 Essential